therossee/ThesisManagement-Group09/README.md

 ### GET ALL KEYWORDS
 - HTTP Method: `GET` URL `/api/keywords`
 - Description: Obtains list of all the keywords of a thesis.
-- Details: Routes only for logged teacher
+- Details: Routes only for logged teachers
 - Request body: _None_
 - Response: `200 OK` (success)
 - Response body: An array of string (keywords).
 ```
         {
+          "keywords":
-          "keywords": [
+          [
             "chemistry",
             "sustainable",
             "fibers",